NMRbox/nmrbox/newweb/nmrbox/README.md

 First make sure you have sourced the node environment as described [above](#running-the-server-locally).

-Run `ng build --prod  --output-path built` to build the project.
-The built project will be stored in the `built/` directory.
-To deploy the server, simply copy all the files in the `built` directory to your web server, and then use the following nginx configuration:
+Run `ng build --prod` to build the project.
+The built project will be stored in the `dist/` directory.
+To deploy the server, simply copy all the files in the `dist` directory to your web server, and then use the following nginx configuration:

 ```
 server {
     listen 443 ssl default_server;

-    root /path/to/files/in/built;
+    root /path/to/files/in/dist;
     index index.php index.html index.htm;
     client_max_body_size 64M;